 This is what I found when I locked up my bike at Sainsbury's in Selly Oak on Sunday.
 They were not there the day before.
 There was no sign of a bike (other than mine).
 Sainsbury's have provided secure Sheffield stands and a shelter for cycles, but if you lock your bike with this sort of "lock" in Birmingham, don't be surprised if you never see your bike again.

 Firstly the lock itself is hopelessly weak, but there's something even weaker, and that's the cable.
-A small pair of bolt croppers (the opportunist cycle thief's tool of choice) will slice through one of these cables in under a second.
+A small pair of bolt croppers (the opportunist cycle thief's tool of choice) will slice through one of these cables in a fraction of a second, and a pair of wire cutters wont take much longer.
 I'm sure the owner thought they were doing the right thing fitting two locks, but a thief wont be bothered if it takes an extra second to steal a bike.

 There's something about the design of this type of lock that particularly annoys me, and that's the way the optical properties of the transparent plastic sheath are used to make the steel core look chunkier than it is.
 Sliding the sheath off the cut cable makes it easy to use a micrometer to show that seven millimetres of soft plastic covers just four millimetres of steel.
 The transparent plastic makes it look like there's more like eight millimetres of steel.
 It's a con, plain and simple, and bike thieves are in on the trick.